 "Software consultant" is just a name for someone with a particular set of skills:

 These are the skills every developer needs to look at the project from the business perspective and go beyond the code.
-By that, every developer can make a difference and improve the ROI of a product they develop.
+By that, every developer can make a difference and improve the ROI and DORA metrics of a product they develop.

 Without business understanding, developers will only be so-called "code monkeys".